 HummingbirdHill Homes had been around long enough to build an impressive portfolio, not to mention making some positive noise on HGTV as well as in Canadian House and Home magazine.
 However, like many entrepreneurs, Aaron Miller was so busy building his business that he was falling behind building any brand awareness.
-There were great stories to be told, hidden away, a broken website that wasn’t up to date, and uncertainty around the name of the company going forward.
+There were great stories to be told hidden away, a broken website that wasn’t up to date, and uncertainty around the name of the company going forward.

-Aaron Miller, CEO of HummingbirdHill Homes, was one of my followers on Fussy Gardener and that’s how he came to contact Riordon Design about a taking his brand and communications to a new level.
+Aaron Miller, CEO of HummingbirdHill Homes, was one of my followers on Fussy Gardener and that’s how he came to contact Riordon Design about taking his brand and communications to a new level.
 We were able to take him through our Brand Experience Review which identified where the communications weren’t aligned with his core competencies and helped define his competitive advantage.
 Much of what was being communicated needed to be reorganized and ordered.
 Hierarchy of messaging is critical to making sure that your audience isn’t missing what they’re looking for from you.
 Once what was missing was identified we were able to carefully construct those pieces, add to and edit where needed.
-During that process we determined that his existing name had enough cache and uniqueness to carry him into a successful future.
+During that process we determined that his existing name had enough cachet and uniqueness to carry him into a successful future.
 The areas we recommended improving were focused primarily on the brand identity, developing a defining tagline and other key messages, and ultimately a new website.

 The website was a key communications tool for HummingbirdHill Homes.
 In Aaron’s words, “I’ve lost control of my website to my SEO guru and programmer.”
-Some of the links were broken; the profile on lead stories such as HGTV and Canadian House and Home were missing and the site wasn’t responsive.
+Some of the links were broken, the profile on lead stories such as HGTV and Canadian House and Home were missing and the site wasn’t responsive.
 We were able to build a new site with ease of access in a WordPress format.
 The simultaneous design of a brochure fuelled the framework of content for the website as well.

 While every business is concerned with economies, two things you can’t afford to skimp on is committing to collecting testimonials from your happy clients and excellent photographic representation of your work.
 This is an investment in your business, not just an expenditure.